 - Paint a bowl of cooked white rice to see texture and brilliant colors.

 - Set out common materials with something new to figure out how to use together.
-Mix blocks with package of sponges, or take puzzle pieces out of their boards to use with play dough or tracing materials.
+Mix blocks with a package of sponges or take puzzle pieces out of their boards to use with play dough or tracing materials.

 Ready to bring engaging activities into your home or center?